-Towle Services to Registered Mutual Funds and Other Institutions.
-Towle serves as investment manager to the Towle Value Fund, a Registered Mutual Fund, which is a series of the Investment Managers Series Trust.
+Towle Services to Registered Funds and Other Institutions.
+Towle serves as investment manager to the Towle Value Fund, a Registered Fund, which is a series of the Investment Managers Series Trust.
 Towle also provides a customized version of its small cap value strategy to an institutional investment manager.
-Through this relationship Towle serves as a sub-advisor to an unaffiliated, Registered Mutual Fund, a portfolio manager to foreign UCITS Funds, and provides non-discretionary advice in a model delivery program.
+Through this relationship, Towle serves as a sub-advisor to an unaffiliated, Registered Fund, and provides non-discretionary advice in a model delivery program, which includes one or more foreign Undertakings for Collective Investment in Transferable Securities directive ("UCITS") funds.
 In this model delivery program, Towle provides the Sponsor with a Model to assist them in the development of one or more portfolios that the Sponsor may determine to be suitable for its clients.
 Model-delivery program clients are clients of the Sponsor, not Towle.
 In providing a Model, Towle generally uses the same sources of information and investment/research personnel used to manage other client accounts.
 Please refer to Item 12 for more information regarding the communication and delivery of the Model to the Sponsor.

-References to "client" throughout this ADV Part 2A include separately managed account clients, private funds, registered mutual and UCITS funds, and other institutions, as described above.
+References to "client" throughout this ADV Part 2A include separately managed account clients, private funds, registered funds, and other institutions, as described above.